What is Project Cost?

 Correct estimation of the project cost is the lifeline of the project.
-It is very tricky to get these estimates right since we are planning for the future much in advance.
-If the project is lengthy and will take several years to complete, the managers will have to do more guesswork about the costs that the company will incur after say three years.
+It is very tricky to get these estimates right since we plan much in advance for the future.
+If the project is lengthy and will take several years to complete, the managers will have to do more guesswork about the costs that the company will incur after, say three years.
 Such estimates will most probably be irrelevant then.

 Managers may also have a lack of expertise in preparing estimates and budgets.
 The clients may change the requirements list after starting the project.
 Moreover, some unfortunate events like a permanent breakdown or a natural catastrophe may occur.
 They may derail the project and make the estimates irrelevant.

-Therefore project managers should take extra precautions and factors in the possibility of the above hindrances in the project while preparing an estimation of the project cost.
+Therefore project managers should take extra precautions and factor in the possibility of the above hindrances in the project while preparing an estimation of the project cost.
 Only then will the company be able to derive value from the estimates and benefit from them.
-Moreover, where the project period is long and price fluctuation is expected the managers should plan an element of contingency in the overall budget.
+Moreover, where the project period is long, and price fluctuation is expected, the managers should plan an element of contingency in the overall budget.
 This is to take care of such uncertainties.

 Frequently Asked Question (FAQs)